jupiterhub/gatsby-research/README.md

 **About Gatsby**

 It's a framework built on top of React.
-Specifically well at serving static pages.
-It's fast.
+Specifically well at serving static pages because you can customize your data sources easily, and It's fast.
 As for development setup The boostrapping process is a breeze.
 Building your application and deployment are taken care of by Gatsby cloud (you can still publish to a host of your choice).

-Customizing your Gatsby project is also very easy with plugins for adding typescript support, css modules, getting data from a CMS, and so forth.
+Customizing your Gatsby project is also fast with plugins for adding typescript support, css modules, reading mdx files, getting data from a CMS, and so forth.

 The real power is that it comes by default with GraphQL which serves as the interface for all your data (local, cms, db, etc.).
+As far as the application is concerned. it's all just grapqhl request.
+I like this separation of concerns

 **About the documentation format**